tencentyun/intlcloud-documents/doc_new/238_云数据库SQL Server/intl_en/C8294_产品价格_intl_en.md

 - The pay-as-you-go billing method is supported in East China (Shanghai), South China (Guangzhou), North China (Beijing), and Korea (Seoul).

->?SQL Server Enterprise version is available in East China (Shanghai), South China (Guangzhou), and North China (Beijing).
-SQL Server Standard version is available in Korea (Seoul).
+>?SQL Server Enterprise edition is available in East China (Shanghai), South China (Guangzhou), and North China (Beijing).
+SQL Server Standard edition is available in Korea (Seoul).

 Pricing is determined by instance specification (memory capacity) and storage capacity (disk capacity).
 See the following for different regional prices: